 1. The Board of Directors must keep an updated database containing the names and addresses of all Board Members.
 Board Members are obliged to inform the Board immediately of any relative changes.

-- President (portfolio includes the conduct of the Board of Directors),
+- a President (duties include the conduct of the Board of Directors),

-- Vice President (The President may delegate their powers in written form to the Vice-President for a defined period in case of their temporary absence (i.e., illness or vacation.
-The VP takes over the powers of the President in case of the President’s inability or termination of membership of ECHDO),
+- a Vice President (The President may delegate their powers in written form to the Vice-President for a defined period in case of their temporary absence (i.e., illness or vacation).
+The Vice-President takes over the powers of the President in case of the President’s inability or termination of membership of ECHDO),

-- Secretary (portfolio includes general administration, communication systems, as well as duties towards the Register of Associations at the Court of Commerce),
+- a Secretary (portfolio includes general administration, communication systems, as well as duties towards the Register of Legal Entities at the business court),

 4. Minutes of the proceedings of each meeting must be taken by the Secretary or some other person designated by the Board, and signed by the President and Secretary after they have been approved by the Board.